-Under the 2005 Equity Compensation Plan adopted by Cintas in fiscal 2006, Cintas may grant officers and key employee-partners equity compensation in the form of stock options, stock appreciation rights, restricted and unrestricted stock awards, performance awards and other stock unit awards up to an aggregate of 14,000,000 shares of Cintas' common stock.
-At May 31, 2014, 4,683,607 shares of common stock are reserved for future issuance under the 2005 Equity Compensation Plan.
-As a result of the shredding transaction, we immediately vested 249,335 options and 71,882 restricted stock awards held by employees contributed to the partnership.
+Under the 2005 Equity Compensation Plan, as amended, Cintas may grant officers and key employee-partners equity compensation in the form of stock options, stock appreciation rights, restricted and unrestricted stock awards, performance awards and other stock unit awards up to an aggregate of 21,000,000 shares of Cintas' common stock.
+At May 31, 2015, 9,281,640 shares of common stock are reserved for future issuance under the 2005 Equity Compensation Plan.
+As a result of the Shredding Transaction in the fiscal year ended May 31, 2014, we immediately vested 249,335 options and 71,882 restricted stock awards held by employees contributed to the Shred-it Partnership.
 The immediate vesting resulted in \$12.4 million of additional stock compensation expense for the fiscal year ended May 31, 2014.
-Total compensation cost for stock-based awards was \$44.7 million, \$23.3 million and \$20.3 million for the fiscal years ended May 31, 2014, 2013 and 2012, respectively.
-The total income tax benefit recognized in the consolidated income statement for share-based compensation arrangements was \$17.2 million, \$8.6 million and \$7.5 million for the fiscal years ended May 31, 2014, 2013 and 2012, respectively.
+Total compensation cost for stock-based awards for continuing operations was \$44.9 million, \$44.2 million and \$23.0 million for the fiscal years ended May 31, 2015, 2014 and 2013, respectively.
+The total income tax benefit recognized in the consolidated income statement for share-based compensation arrangements for continuing operations was \$16.7 million, \$16.9 million and \$8.4 million for the fiscal years ended May 31, 2015, 2014 and 2013, respectively.